 Like everyone, you have skills that you are good at and other skills that you are not so good at.
-It is important to be correctly aware about how good or bad you are at something.
+It is important to be correctly aware of how good or bad you are at something.
 If you overestimate how good you are at something, it can lead to embarrassment when people discover that you are not as good as you claimed to be.
 If the activity that you thought you were good at concerned something that affected people’s lives (e.g. you are a surgeon who incorrectly thinks that you can do a certain surgery well) then this kind of thinking may even cause real harm.

 Alice used to sing in her local school.
 All her classmates praised her singing ability and this made Alice feel that she was an excellent singer.
 She even felt confident that she would someday become rich and famous because of her singing.

-When Alice went for the rehearsal, she had to sing along with other singers.
+Having had such praise from her friends, Alice was sure that her singing abilities would make her rich and this made her even ignore her other school subjects.
+After some months, Alice contacted a professional music company and told them about her ability to sing well.
+The company was planning a musical show and invited Alice to join one of their rehearsals so that they could hear and assess her singing ability.
+When Alice eventually went to the rehearsal, she had to sing along with other singers.
 As she sang with the other singers, she (and everyone else!) quickly realised that her singing was hopeless.
 Alice was nowhere as good as she thought she was, and she realised that it was futile to continue trying to be a professional singer.

-Once Alice realised that a professional music career was not for her, she returned back to her school.
+Once Alice realised that a professional music career was not for her, she returned to her school.
 Luckily with hard work, she managed to catch up with all the school subjects that she had ignored when trying to be a professional music singer.

-However, to prevent your brain from doing the Dunning – Kruger effect type of stupid thinking, it is important to get honest feedback from those around you about your abilities.
+To prevent your brain from doing Dunning – Kruger thinking, it is important to get honest feedback from those around you about your abilities.
 You will get honest feedback only if you are truly open to receiving criticism.
 Make it clear to those giving you feedback that you would genuinely appreciate their honesty.
 When asking for feedback, it could be useful to use sentences like, “I would be grateful if you will give me feedback as to how good or bad my singing is, as I need to know if I should spend money on professional singing lessons or should spend it on something else instead.”
 In this way, you are telling people that you have thought of other options, and this should make it easier for them to give you negative criticism if necessary.

 Also, when looking for feedback, it is important to include people who are knowledgeable in the subject you are getting feedback on.
 Your friends may be great, but are they really the best qualified to say if you have a future as a top singer?